ging/fiware-idm/doc/api.md

 <a name="#def-select-token"></a>
 ### Select Token Type

 Keyrock IdM allows you to choose the type of token to be generated when receiving an OAuth request.
-It can be choosen between Bearer or [JSON Web Tokens](https://tools.ietf.org/html/rfc7519).
-The token type could be selected in the interfaces as shown in the following figure:
+By default, the application creates Bearer Tokens but it can be configured to generate [JSON Web Tokens](https://tools.ietf.org/html/rfc7519).
+It can be also configured to generate permanent tokens (Bearer or JWT) as described in previous sections.
+These permanent tokens would never expired.
+These token types options could be selected in the interfaces as shown in the following figure:

 <p align="center"><img src="https://raw.githubusercontent.com/ging/fiware-idm/master/doc/resources/UserGuide_SelectTokenType.png" width="740" align="center"></p>
 <p align="center">Figure 1: Select token type</p>